popgendad/libpbwt/README.md

 pbwt_t *pbwt_copy(pbwt_t *b)
 ```

 Returns a separate copy of the pbwt data structure pointed to by `b`.
+The function will return a `NULL` pointer on failure.

 #### pbwt_merge()